Google for Startups: Tools and Resources for Your New Business

 - Hosting and Storage: Safe and secure hosting and storage don’t have to be complicated.
 This set of tools guides startups through the process of getting hosting and setting up cloud storage.
 This makes website deployment easier, cloud data safe, and scalable.
 Hosting and cloud storage options are flexible and cost-effective, which accommodates businesses of any size.

-After a company puts an infrastructure in place, it needs to grow a team.
-Google’s recruiting app helps business owners find and recruit the best candidates.
+After a company puts infrastructure in place, it needs to grow a team.
+Google’s recruiting app helps business owners find and hire the best candidates.
 And once your team is in place, the cloud-based applications of G-Suite can facilitate cross-team collaboration and work.